abhinendrayadav/ProVA/data/responses.md

 ## attendace
 * gen_policy/attendance
   - Prolifics observes a five-day week; Saturdays and Sundays being weekly off for employees, which may vary based on work window.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## dress code
 * gen_policy/dress_code
   - As an employee of Prolifics, we expect you to present a clean and professional appearance when you represent us, whether in, or outside the office.
 Management, sales personnel and those employees, who come in contact with our customers, vendors, investors, etc., are expected to dress in accepted corporate tradition.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## hr helpdesk
 * gen_policy/hr_helpdesk
   - HR Help Desk serves as a single point of contact between the employee and the HR department for listening and resolving employee related issues like – Leaves & Attendance, Reimbursement Processing, Compensation & Benefits including Statutory Benefits, Loans & Advances and Employee Support.
 You just need to raise a ticket to Indiahrhelpdesk@prolifics.com and get your queries answered on time.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## probation policy
 * gen_policy/probation_policy
   - For new Joiners, there will be probation for a period of 3 months, extendable based on performance at the discretion of the reporting manager but not exceeding 6 months tenure.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## internship policy
 * gen_policy/internship_policy
   - Prolifics provides an opportunity to college students and out of college young professionals (not in any job) in the areas of technology, processes and standards to familiarize themselves about different departments in the company.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## my courses
 * lndFAQ/my_courses